Alexfm101/Learning-Reinforcement-Learning/README.md

 # RL-demos
-Reinforcement learning demos for experimentation
+A collection of Reinforcement learning algorithms from basics to advanced using OpenAI gym